Unique side-by-side seating - perfect for training

 Comfortable training or pure sports aircraft

-The Taurus Electro G2 is the first and the only electric 2-seat aeroplane in serial production available on the market.
+The Taurus Electro G2 was the first electric 2-seat aeroplane in serial production available on the market.
 It offers complete freedom and independence thanks to the retractable electric engine, dual retractable main landing gear, excellent gliding performance, inexpensive maintenance and a well ventilated spacious cockpit.
 Furthermore, Pipistrel believes it is the only truly useful electric aircraft out there, because the electric drive is applied to the glider airframe, where battery capacity is not a limiting factor in performance/endurance.
 Taurus Electro G2 represents a leap forward in performance, safety, functionality and user friendliness.

 Can electric perform better than conventional?
 Absolutely!
 For the first time electric power outperforms its gasoline-powered counterpart – the Taurus.
 Taurus Electro G2 can use a shorter runway, climbs faster and is performs much better than the gasoline-powered version when it comes to high altitude operations.
 All this is possible thanks to the specially-developed emission-free Pipistrel's 40kW electric power-train.